graphbrain/graphbrain/_sources/manual/discovering-patterns.rst.txt

     ((*/P.so */C */C), 26),
     ((*/J */R */C), 24)]

-Here we see that the results become more dominated by relational constructs.
+Here we see that the results become more dominated by conjunctions, and relational constructs come more to the top.

 Focusing the exploration by controlling expansions